 Decorate for Christmas with this baking inspired garland.
-Learn how to make a gingerbread garland with this simple Cricut Maker tutorial.
+Learn how to make a DIY gingerbread garland with this simple Cricut Maker tutorial.

 I love all the baking that happens around Christmastime.
 My husband makes amazing treats, and it’s a tradition that our family loves.
 To celebrate this family time I made a cute Gingerbread Garland with a thrifted purse and the Cricut Maker.